still-standing/running-adventures/_drafts/2019-02-01-wimbledon.markdown

 ### the race goal time

 <p>Once in the **race mood**, the only think I was able to think was my goal time.
 I wanted to do less than 1h50.
-But <strong>Bergamotte</strong> spent days to convince me that I should run my first half marathon below 1h45.
+But <strong>Gummy Bear</strong> spent days to convince me that I should run my first half marathon below 1h45.

-**Bergamotte** was saying that is obvious:
+**Gummy Bear** was saying that is obvious:

 * Since I was running at least a half-marathon every Sunday in less than 2h, it would be **easy**
 * Since I managed to run a half-marathon in 1h46 three weeks before this race, it would be **easy peasy**